William Richards (missionary): Legal reform

 The king had asked Richards to send back an American lawyer to help the Kingdom of Hawaii draft a set of formal laws.
 The mission board, already accused of political meddling, did not think it appropriate to support the effort.
 Since he could not find any willing to take such a long journey, Richards himself took on the task.

 He helped draft a Hawaiian Declaration of Rights with assistance from Boaz Mahune, Jonah Kapena and other students at Lahainaluna.
 After several round of changes by the king and his councilors, it was published June 7, 1839.

 The declaration was meant to secure property rights for all people.
 Before then, land could be taken by the king whenever he pleased.
 However, land could still not be owned in the fee simple sense; it was always leased.
 This became more important as the business of sugarcane cultivation for shipment abroad arose.

 Next the councilors and king formalized the system of government for the first time in the 1840 Constitution of the Kingdom of Hawaii.
 Richards served as secretary during the proceedings.

-In 1842 he published the constitution and laws up to that point.
+In 1842, he published the constitution and laws up to that point.

-Richards met Sir George Simpson of the Hudsons Bay Company while Sir George was traveling from the Northwest Territories through Hawaii in February 1842.
+Richards met Sir George Simpson of the Hudson's Bay Company while Sir George was traveling from the Northwest Territories through Hawaii in February 1842.
 Sir George had heard from his cousin Alexander Simpson that Charlton argued that Britain should just annex the islands to counter the American domination of the government.
 Sir George instead favored Hawaiian independence, having seen the advantages of free trade in Canada.

 Diplomat

-April 8, 1842 Richards was appointed special envoy to U.S. and Great Britain with native Hawaiian Timothy Haʻalilio.
+April 8, 1842, Richards was appointed special envoy to U.S. and Great Britain with native Hawaiian Timothy Haʻalilio.
 Richards had sent a proposed treaty to the U.S. Attorney General Benjamin Butler in 1838, but the letter was quietly filed away.
 Missionary doctor Gerrit P. Judd replaced Richards as government translator, and continued the American influence on Hawaiian government.
 Judd resigned from the mission and also became the first Finance minister, effectively one of the most powerful positions in the kingdom.

-The envoys left on July 18, 1842, arriving in Washington D.C.
+The envoys left on July 18, 1842, arriving in Washington, D.C.
 December 5.
 Richards looked up his former congressman Caleb Cushing.
 After a week waiting to see Daniel Webster who was the U.S. Secretary of State, they had their appointment on December 7.
 Webster had not even read their letter.
 When Richards mentioned they would renew their status as a British Protectorate, Webster indicated it was President John Tyler's policy to prevent any restrictions of U.S. control in the Pacific, but did not promise anything specific.

 Meanwhile, Richard Charlton had left Hawaii to return to London, appointing Alexander Simpson to take his place.
 Charlton had met with officers of the British Pacific fleet in Mexico, where he reported that French and Americans were going to take over the islands unless the British acted soon.